 The most glorious of Cajun dishes

-- 6 pounds crawfish, boiled in a typical style.
+- 6 pounds whole crawfish, boiled in your favorite Louisiana style.

-- You will need the crawfish tails and fat from all, all the shell scraps and the intact head (thorax) from about 60.
+- You will need the crawfish tails and fat from all the crawfish, plus all the shell scraps and the intact head (thorax) from about 60 crawfish.

 - Water to make a stock.

 - subheading: Ingredients from above divided for stuffing and bisque: